 May 28, 2016

+After arriving late from Milan the previous night, I had an early start to the preciously few hours I had in Bologna.
 From my B&B near the train station I started jogging south.
 Despite endured heavy bombing during the Italian Campaign of World War II, Bologna’s 350 acres historic center remains one of the largest in Europe.
 Even at 8 am the sun was emitting a fiery glow, but I was sheltered by Bologna’s famous and extensive porticoes, totaling 38 km within the city center.

 My first encounter with a non-cafe business was an Apple store opposite to Piazza Maggiore, nonsensically opened at 9.
 The gadgets were about 15% more expensive than Hong Kong.